 Action (to make decisions, reveal what they’re going to do)

-The famous diner scene from Nora Ephron’s When Harry Met Sally is an excellent example of both exposition and characterization, critical components of how to write dialogue between two characters.
+The famous diner scene from Nora Ephron’s When Harry Met Sally is an excellent example of exposition and characterization.
+These are critical components of how to write dialogue between two characters.
 Here's a breakdown we did of the iconic When Harry Met Sally screenplay.

-The ongoing question of the film, and of Harry and Sally’s relationship, is whether heterosexual women and heterosexual men can really be platonic friends.
-Every other character in the film and their issues (the friend in an affair with a married man, the friends who are in a happy couple and getting married) all support the driving dilemma of the film: the desire to partner and escape the presumed suffering of dating.
+The ongoing question of the film, and Harry and Sally’s relationship, is whether heterosexual women and heterosexual men can be platonic friends.
+Every other character in the film and their issues (the friend in an affair with a married man, the friends who are a happy couple, and getting married) all support the driving dilemma of the film: the desire to partner and escape the presumed suffering of dating.

 Take a look at the scene: